techidaily/site-unlock-android/source/_posts/in-2024-how-to-lock-apps-on-honor-100-pro-to-protect-your-individual-information-by-drfone-android.md

 ![lock app on android](https://images.wondershare.com/drfone/others/android-lock-apps-07.jpg)

-You can then Swipe to the left to move to other lists such as “Home” and proceed to lock apps in this group as well.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/7JBG_O3Vnh4?si=lUO0fta6YPJ50qjg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2NU63YqpVqw?si=uoJs0-nZYAkILqXx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+You can then Swipe to the left to move to other lists such as “Home” and proceed to lock apps in this group as well.

 ## Part 3.
 6 Private Apps that you should lock on your Android